 Position: The City of Stockton should receive an equitable share of infrastructure funding to complete our priority projects.
 The City of Stockton should receive special consideration for additional funding as a distressed community with acute need for infrastructure.
 The City of Stockton would leverage federal funding more than an average community with economic development opportunities that would result from our priority projects.

-Action: Advocate for a federal infrastructure funding package.
-Advocate for equitable distribution of infrastructure funding.
-Advocate when appropriate for direct funding allocations for specific infrastructure projects.
+Action: Advocate for a federal infrastructure-funding package.

+- Advocate for equitable distribution of infrastructure funding - Advocate when appropriate for direct funding allocations for specific infrastructure projects - Advocate for an 80/20 federal to local funding structure.